basilstotz/thymiosuite-setup/README.md

 This package does not contain the Thymiosuite.
 This is only an installer which always installs the latest version of the Thymiosuite.

-Install the package and you are rehady to programm the Thymio robot.
+Just install this package and you are ready to programm your Thymio robot.

 ### Install